wivizhang/EarthMarker/README.md

-#  EarthMarker: EarthMarker: A Visual Prompt Learning Framework for Region-level and Point-level Remote Sensing Imagery Comprehension
+#  EarthMarker: A Visual Prompt Learning Framework for Region-level and Point-level Remote Sensing Imagery Comprehension

 Official repository for [EarthMarker]().